 Despite embalming practices, in general, have become safer and more environmentally friendlier over the years, there are still many environmental risks involved.

-Embalming requires the use of harmful chemicals to help preserve the body.
+Embalming requires the use of a series of harmful chemicals to help temporarily preserve a body.
 These include the flammable, corrosive, and highly toxic chemicals: methanol, glutaraldehyde, phenol, paraformaldehyde, and formaldehyde.

 Following the interment of a body, these chemicals can seep into the ground and the surrounding area - including nearby waterways and can pose a risk to humans and nature.
 The substances used in embalming aren't just a danger to the environment once the body is in the ground, but they are also a great danger to the morticians who work with them daily.